Starting our Bordeaux wine education

 We were shown upstairs for our private wine tasting.
 Our host presented eight wines from four Bordeaux appellations: Margaux, Saint-Estèphe, Saint-Julien, and Pauillac.
 These all lie in Médoc, which runs along the Garonne River to the northwest of Bordeaux city.

-| Individual-owner wine storage cabinets, at restaurant Le Lion d'Or in Arcins. |
+Individual-owner wine storage cabinets, at restaurant Le Lion d'Or in Arcins.

-Observation: There is Napoleonic history to the assignment of appellations and the Grand Cru Classé designation of 1855.
+There is Napoleonic history to the assignment of appellations and the Grand Cru Classé designation of 1855.
 You can use these to find wines with characteristic terroir.
 But there will be many fine wines of makers' second labels (typically from younger vines) or that are just marked Bordeaux, or Médoc, etc. that can also be very good and generally less expensive.
 Don't be afraid to try them out or ask for recommendations (except at big-box wine, where the recommendations are driven by sales targets, in my experience).

 Our wines came with some meats and cheeses as well, which served for breakfast.
 But after eight wines, we were ready for some lunch.

-| Grand vin at Château Lascombes. |
+Grand vin at Château Lascombes.

 Paul took us to Restaurant Le Lion d'Or in Arcins.
-This was not the only place we saw this, but I just remembered if from here: Often in restaurants, the menu is written on a giant chalkboard which they set up on an easel at your table.
+This was not the only place we saw this, but I just remembered it from here: often in restaurants, the menu is written on a giant chalkboard which they set up on an easel at your table.
 It's kinda' cool and old-world charming, but also can be awkward, especially in tight quarters.
 At more than one place, the board fell over due to being bumped or on a windy patio.

 Paul joined us for lunch and we learned more about him and his lifestyle there in Bordeaux.
 He also told us some things about the restaurant and pointed out a wall of wine cabinets — these were used by patrons, including winemakers, who store their bottles there and then dine and have them opened for guests or clients.